E-Paine/tkinter-docs/source/widgets/canvas.rst

         | *activestipple=*
         | *disabledstipple=*
         | This option specifies stipple patterns that should be used to fill
-          the item in its normal, active and disabled states (correspondingly).
+          the arc in its normal, active and disabled states (correspondingly).
           The given value may be any valid :ref:`Tk Bitmap <bitmaps>`.
 If the *fill* option has not been specified then this option has no effect.
           If the value is an empty string, then filling is done in a solid fashion.
 The default value is an empty string.

         .. warning::
             Stipples are not well supported on platforms other than Unix.